-(iv) The employer demonstrates that compliance with paragraph (d)(1) of this section is infeasible and meets the requirements of § 1926.1410.

-(e) Power lines presumed energized.
+(iv) The employer demonstrates that compliance with paragraph (d)(1) of this section is infeasible and meets the requirements of § 1926.1410. (e) Power lines presumed energized.
 The employer must assume that all power lines are energized unless the utility owner/operator confirms that the power line has been and continues to be deenergized and visibly grounded at the worksite.

-(f) When working near transmitter/ communication towers where the equipment is close enough for an electrical charge to be induced in the equipment or materials being handled, the transmitter must be deenergized or the following precautions must be taken:
+(f) When working near transmitter/ communication towers where the equipment is close enough for an electrical charge to be induced in the equipment or materials being handled, the transmitter must be deenergized or the following precautions must be non-conductive.

-(1) The equipment must be provided

-(2) If tag lines are used, they must be non-conductive.
+(1) The equipment must be provided with an electrical ground.
+(2) If tag lines are used, they must be the event of electrical contact with a power line.
+Such training must include: (A) Information regarding the danger of electrocution from the operator simultaneously touching the equipment and the ground.

 (g) Training.

-(1) The employer must train each operator and crew member assigned to work with the equipment on all of the following: (i) The procedures to be followed in the event of electrical contact with a power line.
-Such training must include:
+(1) The employer must train each operator and crew member assigned to work with the equipment on all of the following:

+(i) The procedures to be followed in